facebookresearch/deepcluster/README.md

 ## News
 Our new unsupervised feature learning paper was accepted (oral) at ICCV 2019 in Seoul.
 We show that unsupervised learning can be used to pre-train convnets, leading to a boost in performance on ImageNet classification.
-We achieve that by scaling DeepCluster to a 96M images and mixing it with RotNet self-supervision.
+We achieve that by scaling DeepCluster to 96M images and mixing it with RotNet self-supervision.
 Check out the [paper](https://arxiv.org/abs/1905.01278) and [code](https://github.com/facebookresearch/DeeperCluster).

 ## DeepCluster